alexpolt/alexpolt.github.io/src/atomic-data.md

   be anything, the only requirement for it to be copyable and default constructable.

   You have two basic methods to read and modify your data.
-The *read* method takes a functor that has a single parameter of a type *"pointer to data structure type"* and returns whatever the passed functor returns:
+The *read* method takes a functor that has a single parameter of a type *"pointer to data structure type"* that points to the latest version of the data and returns whatever the passed functor returns:

         struct mydata {
           int a;